sushantkapare-dev/Networking_For_Devops/Questions.md

 Calculating CIDR ranges is crucial for IP address management and efficient routing in networks.
 It allows for the aggregation of IP addresses into larger blocks, reducing the size of routing tables and improving overall network efficiency.

 # what is subnetting?
+Subnetting is a technique used in computer networking to divide and allocate IP address spaces more efficiently.
+It involves breaking down a large network into smaller, more manageable sub-networks, known as subnets.
+Subnetting provides several benefits, including improved network performance, efficient use of IP addresses, and enhanced security.

+Here are key concepts and reasons for subnetting:

+1. **Efficient IP Address Allocation:**
+   - Subnetting allows an organization to allocate IP addresses more efficiently.
+Instead of assigning a single large address range to an entire network, the address space can be divided into smaller subnets, each serving a specific purpose or department.

+2. **Reduced Broadcast Domain Size:**
+   - In a subnet, devices within the same subnet can communicate directly with each other without the need for routers.
+This reduces the size of the broadcast domain, as broadcasts are contained within each subnet, leading to more efficient network communication.

+3. **Improved Network Performance:**
+   - Smaller broadcast domains and more localized traffic contribute to improved network performance.
+Subnetting helps manage network traffic by limiting the scope of broadcasts and reducing congestion.

+4. **Enhanced Security:**
+   - Subnetting provides a level of security by isolating different parts of the network.
+Access control lists (ACLs) and firewall rules can be more easily applied to control traffic between subnets, enhancing network security.

+5. **Simplified Network Management:**
+   - Managing a large, flat network can be complex.
+Subnetting breaks down the network into smaller, more manageable sections, making it easier to configure and troubleshoot.

+6. **Facilitates Hierarchical Routing:**
+   - Subnetting supports hierarchical routing, allowing routers to make more efficient routing decisions.
+This can lead to better utilization of network resources and improved routing table efficiency.

+7. **Facilitates Growth and Changes:**
+   - Subnetting provides scalability by allowing an organization to allocate new subnets as needed.
+It also makes it easier to reorganize the network and adapt to changes in network structure or requirements.

+**Subnetting Process:**
+   - Choose an appropriate IP address range.
+   - Determine the required number of subnets.
+   - Determine the required number of hosts per subnet.
+   - Select a suitable subnet mask based on the above requirements.
+   - Allocate IP addresses to each subnet.

+For example, if you have the IP address range 192.168.1.0 with a subnet mask of 255.255.255.0 (/24), you can subnet it into smaller subnets like 192.168.1.0/26, 192.168.1.64/26, and so on.

+Subnetting is a fundamental skill for network administrators and engineers, and it plays a crucial role in designing and managing modern IP networks.

 # Diff between Public and Private Subnet?